TAFE-tthom/programming1js-book/src/08_software_qa.md

 * Test Types with Blackbox and Whitebox Testing
 * Unit Testing and IO Testing
-* Employing static analysis tools like a linter
 * Code coverage tooling and understanding its utility
+* Garbage Collection and how memory is allocated and deallocated

 Without testing your code or having the tools to test it, you are at best to assume that it does not work.